CLARIAH/tool-discovery/CONTRIBUTING.md

 ## Frequently Asked Questions and Troubleshooting

+### Q: What is CLARIAH software?
+I'm not sure if my software qualifies to register here.

+**A:** Please see [point 2 of the Software Metadata Requirements](https://github.com/CLARIAH/clariah-plus/blob/main/requirements/software-metadata-requirements.md#2-all-tools-must-be-registered-in-the-tool-store-registry) for an answer to this question.

 ### Q: Can I specify multiple source code repositories?

 **A:** No, each codebase by definition has its own metadata entry.
 It is very